hubermp/picozoa_distribution/data/Global Distribution and Diversity/readme.md

 ### Global Distribution, Diversity, and Ecological Niche of Picozoa, a Widespread and Enigmatic Marine Protist Lineage

 This repository contains the data files used to explore the distribution and diversity of Picozoa in the EukBank database.
-The data is organized into several files, each serving a specific purpose in the analysis of the global distribution, diversity, and ecological niche of Picozoa.
+The data is organized into several files, each serving a specific purpose in the analysis.

 #### Main R Script
 Picozoa_distribution_and_diversity.Rmd